ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 The Live Text extension point recognizes defined patterns of data in email, and displays the information with an underline.
 Clicking the live text displays a menu of custom actions; for example, to open a web application or start a chat.
 The pattern and the corresponding actions are defined in an extension that is added to Verse.

 &nbsp;
 Note: For a tutorial on creating Live Text extensions in Verse, see [Live Text Extension Tutorial](../tutorials#live-text-widget).
-For instructions on exporting Live Text widgets from Notes so you can import them into Verse, see [Exporting a Live Text Widget from IBM Notes]({{site.data.developers.exportingLiveTextWidget}}){:target="_blank"}
+For instructions on exporting Live Text widgets from Notes so you can import them into Verse, see [Exporting a Live Text Widget from HCL Notes]({{site.data.developers.exportingLiveTextWidget}}){:target="_blank"}

 &nbsp;